sem-con/sc-diabetes/dataflows/Data_Tracing/README.md

     **Result:** the subsequent access requests from local container (uid: `b9bf5926-4ce4-4568-b479-dcf2a4b917fa`) to Serivce Prover (uid :`e5058d89-8744-4c61-ab70-aaa4749d24a5`) to Research Institute (uid: `658e0758-9638-4b07-9553-e4cf65c1e9df`) are shown in the usage report.

-    The figure below shows an example pf the Data Tracing ipnut and output in the commandline.
+    The figure below shows an example of the Data Tracing input and output in the command-line.

      <kbd><img src="screenshot.png"></kbd>